Hamada-khairi/Hamada-Security-Plus-Exam-Prep/README.md

 pip install -r requirements.txt
 ```

-3. Import questions from your PDF:
+3. Import questions from your PDF (if Needed u can do it in the UI ):
 ```bash
 python pdf_import.py path/to/your/questions.pdf [options]
 ```